photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 !!! tldr ""
     The easiest way to create a full backup is to first run the backup command to generate a database dump as described in our [**Backup Guide**](../../user-guide/backups/index.md).
 Then back up your *originals* and *storage* folders using any standard file backup utility.

+## Scheduled Backups

+By default, [PhotoPrism 240523-923ee0cf7](../../release-notes.md#may-23-2024) and newer releases automatically create daily database backups for you, with up to 3 database backups being retained.
+The schedule, the type of backups, and the number of backups to be retained can be [changed in the configuration](../config-options.md#backup).

 ## Backup Command

 You can create an index SQL backup by running this command in a terminal: